 Chest pain and vomiting can have a variety of causes, which are different in adults and children.
-Reasons can include digestive and abdominal issues, such as acid reflux or an ulcer.
-Sometimes, a heart problem causes the symptoms in adults.
+These can include digestive and abdominal issues and, sometimes, heart problems.

 This article will explore the potential causes of chest pain and vomiting.
 Some of the causes are harmless, while others can be more serious.